 “Most companies that are in retail generate a lot of cash, and usually more than they need,” Lakner said.
 “That’s certainly the case here.”

 The biggest challenge True Religion faces should it seek a buyer may be finding a company that wants to both manage the brand and run the stores, said Aston Hill’s Burchell.
 Companies that manage portfolios of clothing lines typically market and distribute the products to department stores and other shops, rather than operate retail outlets themselves, he said.
-True Religion operates 139 stores (TRLG).
+True Religion operates 139 stores (TRLG:US).

 “You’re not just buying the True Religion brand; you’re buying the stores, too,” Burchell said.
 “If it’s going to be taken out, it’s going to be a very unique buyer, which limits the list of people that would potentially bid.
 I just don’t see it.”